chafey/charls-js/BUILDING.md

 ## Build Output

 The build script generates two files in the /dist folder:
-* charlS-js.wasm - WebAssembly build of CharLS
+* charlSjs.wasm - WebAssembly build of CharLS
-* charls-js.js - JavaScript "glue" genereated by EMBIND
+* charlsjs.js - JavaScript "glue" genereated by EMBIND

 ## Publishing to NPM